Our Cutting-edge Curriculum Delivers Medical Education to the NDs of Tomorrow

 The residency program at Southwest College of Naturopathic Medicine is a one-year, post-graduate, formal-education program that offers our residents onsite and extended site rotations with doctors in the community.
 Residents have opportunities to do research, write case studies, go to health fairs and see private patients.
 This is a great opportunity to receive training in a mentored environment, and last year residents saw over 1,300 patients as part of the program.
 Learn More »

 As a naturopathic physician, you will enter the medical profession at an unprecedented inflection point in its history.
-Seventeen states and five Canadian provinces license naturopathic doctors, allowing full incorporation into a broad range of conventional primary practice and insurance plans.
+Nineteen states and five Canadian provinces license naturopathic doctors, allowing full incorporation into a broad range of conventional primary practice and insurance plans.
 As conventional medicine continues to embrace the enduring truths of naturopathic medicine, more states are poised to enshrine NDs in their laws and regulations.
 Where licensure has yet to arrive, naturopathic physicians enjoy a robust entrepreneurial practice amidst one of the most dynamic times health care has ever experienced.
 Learn More »

 With Arizona’s broad scope of practice, you’ll become an expert at using all naturopathic modalities to treat, heal and inspire your patients.
 Learn More »